S-Erase/Bullet-Hell/README.md

 # Circles of Hell (WIP)

 ## Introduction
-This is a work in progress web game I am creating to get myself acquainted with Javascript, its rules, and its conventions as an interpreted language.
+This is a work in progress web game I recently started creating to get myself acquainted with Javascript, its rules, and its conventions as an interpreted language.

 The game is a simple shooter.
 All you need to do is make it to the end without dying.